giampa-code/housing_price_kaggle/README.md

 Good test set performance.
 HORRIBLE kaggle performance:

 It happend to me that I get very good test (my "test" set, the cross validation) set performance (R2=0.92, MAE = 15k) but when I upload the solution to Kaggle I end with a 4 BILLION MAE Score. (???)
+One plot that has helped me to fix this problem is plotting the target value with the most correlated feature in the x axis, for both train and test set.
+If the plots look similar, it is probable that the result will be good.
+Otherwise I cant expect bad result in the kaggle score.

 Varying a little bit the regularization parameter alpha has a very big impact in the MAE result of Kaggle.